 Jim Berto joined the Southern Region Education Board in 2005 as project manager for the Delaware Curriculum and Instructional Review project.
 Since then, Jim has held several positions, including administrative specialist, TAV coordinator, pathway designer, and research associate.
 Currently, Jim provides research and marketing support for SREB’s Advanced Career (AC) initiative.
 Prior to SREB, Jim was a school career and technical education (CTE) director, systemwide CTE coordinator and marketing teacher with Atlanta Public Schools.

-Cheryl Blanco has served as vice president for postsecondary education at the Southern Regional Education Board since 2008.
-She leads SREB’s postsecondary policy initiatives, including the work of the Commission on College Affordability in the South and the Commission on Community Colleges.
+Cheryl Blanco served as vice president for postsecondary education at the Southern Regional Education Board from 2008 to 2019.
+She led postsecondary policy initiatives including the Commission on College Affordability in the South and the Community Colleges Commission.
 She has written and overseen publications on several postsecondary issues.

 Megan Boren joined the Southern Regional Education Board in 2010.
 She currently serves as a program specialist focusing on educator human capital strategies policy research, implementation and state technical assistance.
 From late 2014 to early 2019, Megan was a member of SREB’s educator effectiveness team, leading the technical assistance state grants, state progress monitoring and community of practice projects.
 She also worked on college completion and college-readiness policy and research and led the SREB Readiness Courses initiative.